Thesis - Chapter 04 (Basic Metaphysical Issues)

 1. Numerical Identity107

-1. There is an initial ambiguity that needs clearing up.
+1. There is an initial confusion that needs clearing up.
 To quote the Synopsis of "DeGrazia (David) - Human Identity and Bioethics":

 1. When philosophers address personal identity, they usually explore numerical identity: What are the criteria for a person's continuing existence?